kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Can more choice management be extracted to the choice driver?
-  - _step()
-  - chosen
-  - sound effects
-- Character spec generation has gotten messy and voluminous.
-Make it easier to read.
 - Consider beginning the Module/Demo repo for this first draft of the textbox module and moving the implementation there

 ## Research and Needs Work